Tomas-M/linux-live/README.md

   SquashFS and AUFS, or else you will get an error both while building, and when you actually boot your Live Kit.
 ### PROTIP:
-  * On most Linux distro-s, the kernel is in /vmlinuz, a symlink to /boot/vmlinuz-* or even /boot/vmlinux-*
+   * On most Linux distros, the kernel is in /vmlinuz, a symlink to /boot/vmlinuz-* or even /boot/vmlinux-*

    * Debian Jessie's kernel supports both AUFS and SquashFS out-of-the-box.
      It's recommended to use Debian Jessie as the base OS, but the choice is yours.

 - It's recommended to replace boot background in bootfiles/bootpic.png and edit syslinux.cfg to fit your needs.
 ### NOTE:
-  When editing the configuration file, make sure to keep all paths pointing to /boot/, since it will be replaced to /LIVEKITNAME/boot/ during the build session.
+   * When editing the configuration file, make sure to keep all paths pointing to /boot/, since it will be replaced to /LIVEKITNAME/boot/ during the build session.

 - Linux Live Kit comes with precompiled static binaries in ./initramfs directory.
 Those may be outdated but will work.
 You may replace them